 - Vanilla Extract

-- Lemon Use fresh lemons for juice and lemon zest for the best flavor.
+- Lemon Use fresh lemons for fresh lemon juice and zest for the best flavor.

 - Graham Cracker Crust.
 A graham cracker crust is my favorite but you could also use vanilla wafers, oatmeal cookies, or ginger cookies to make the crust.
 I add in a little sugar and use melted butter to bind it together.